VallieTracy/NASA-Scraping/README.md

 # Web Scraping - Mission to Mars

-Follow these steps to run the application from your own desktop.
-Otherwise scroll below to see a detailed description of what the project was asking for, and screenshots of the finished product can be found under...
+In order to run this application from your own desktop, please follow the steps below.
+Otherwise scroll below to see a detailed description of the project requirements, and then you can navigate to the Screenshots folder to view the finished product.

 #### Please clone this repository to your desktop and then do the following:
 1. Navigate to Mission_to_Mars, the folder that contains ``app.py`` and launch a GitBash (Windows) or Terminal (Mac).